 The mission of the Shintaro Akatsu School of Design (SASD) is to offer professional education in the design fields leading to baccalaureate and master’s degrees and successful careers in design.
 SASD develops students’ abilities to identify, analyze, and solve design problems using culturally sensitive and environmentally sustainable methodologies and technologies.
 SASD is committed to advancing the use of best practices in all areas of design.

 The SASD Design programs are built to emphasize the importance of practical, theoretical, and professional activities and practices in the various design fields.
 Students learn about the fundamentals and details of design; their application to real-world use; design’s impact on the user population; and the various means and methods needed to take their designs from concept to reality.
 SASD Design facilities include studio spaces, computer labs, libraries, and an inspiring location.
 We have a large international community with contacts in other countries to exchange ideas, and we are proud of our international designer-in-residence program.

-Connecticut has a spectacular history of innovation, invention, engineering, illustration, and design.
-Connecticut has the highest patents per capita.
+Local InnovationConnecticut has a spectacular history of innovation, invention, engineering, illustration, and design.
+Connecticut has the highest number of patents per capita.
 Many well-established corporations and a rapidly growing array of new high technology companies are in the immediate area.
-Bridgeport Machines, Dictaphone, Pitney Bowes, Remington, and Sikorsky Aircraft Corporation are next door and the World Headquarters of General Electric is in the nearby town of Fairfield.
-Evo, Product Ventures, Group Four Design, and 9th Wave are just a sample of the consulting animation, advertising, and interior design design firms a short distance from Bridgeport.
+Bridgeport Machines, Dictaphone, Pitney Bowes, Remington, and Sikorsky Aircraft Corporation are our neighbors.
+Evo, Product Ventures, Group Four Design, 9th Wave, MadisonMott, and The Bananaland are just a few of the consulting animation, interior, advertising, product developing design firms a short distance from the increasingly vibrant center that is Bridgeport.